sparqlunicorn/sparqlunicornGoesGIS/README.md

 The underscore in the query variable *?_address* marks the variable visibly as to be supplemented by a VALUES statement as given above.

+### Using GeoSPARQL or another customized SPARQL query syntax

+The supported SPARQL syntax is a matter of the triple store which is queried.
+The SPARQL Unicorn QGIS plugin does not restrict the usage of SPARQL extensions as long as they are matching the SPARQL syntax.
+If a triple store does not support e.g. a GeoSPARQL query then the SPARQL Unicorn QGIS plugin will return an error message.

 ## Data Enrichment

 The second function of the SPARQL Unicorn Plugin is data enrichment.
 Here, new columns may be added to an already existing QGIS Vector layer.